mciotola/dynasty_game_ruby/README.md

 If you can't run it, you might not have a current version of Ruby installed.
 Ruby is a programming language.
 You don't need to know it to play the game, but you do need to have it installed.

+## Versions

+v01 written in 2013.
+Updated to v07 in November 2019.

 ## Further Information

 For further information about this economics-based approach, see: